 Options offer an opportunity to earn a great return that most other investments fall short in giving; and the risks are just as great.
-Option trading for beginners may be overwhelming.
+You arrived here because you may find the term options trading beginners intimidating.
 But like stocks or bond investments, it has its own jargon, rules and strategies that you can use to achieve your financial goals.

 An option is a contract that gives its holder the right to buy or sell the underlying securities.
 It’s not a stock certificate; neither does it indicate a direct beneficial ownership.
 It constitutes only a privilege to exercise the terms of the contract.